Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-Also at her facility, Baskin rented cabins to people so they could spend the night with sub-adult bobcats and cougars.
-Such as in the following video:
+At her facility, Baskin also rented cabins to people so they could spend the night with sub-adult bobcats and cougars.
+See the video below for more information.

-Baskin doesn’t necessarily hide this fact (doing so would be an impossibility), but that information is reserved for people who care enough to do a little background checking.
+Baskin doesn’t necessarily hide this fact (doing so would be an impossibility), but that information is reserved for people who care enough to do a little background research.

 On Big Cat Rescue’s main website, other animals were stated to have been rescued from abusive situations, yet some of the irate original owners have come forward to claim that their animals were sold to Baskin.
-One news station picked up the story.
+One news station picked up the story (see video below).

 Carole's "Pet" Cats

 Times have changed, and animal activism is what's en vogue.
-Circuses (outside of Cirque de Soleil) have diminishing attendance, and now even top zoos, with their lush vegetation and healthy animal populations, are coming under scrutiny by rabid and misguided activism.
+Circuses (outside of Cirque de Soleil) have seen diminishing attendance, and now even top zoos with lush vegetation and healthy animal populations are coming under scrutiny by rabid and misguided activism.

 Baskin has intelligently elevated her status from top animal owner to top animal rescuer, achieving respect and donations from organizations all over the world as well as the general public.

-Her “sanctuary”, which is still by definition a zoo, is the largest accredited big cat facility.
-The facility possesses an incredibly rare white serval whose origins are also being questioned, as well as sand cats that were "surplus from a breeding program".
+Her "sanctuary," which is still by definition a zoo, is the largest accredited big cat facility around.
+The facility possesses an incredibly rare white serval whose origins are also being questioned as well as sand cats that were "surplus from a breeding program."

-While no longer does she breed, buy, or sell animals, her original plans seem to be moving along as strongly as ever but under a new guise
+While she no longer breeds, buys, or sells animals, her original plans seem to be moving along as strongly as ever but under a new guise.

 Caracal at Big Cat Rescue